Sci-Fi Films of the 1940s

 Samuel S. Hindsas Dr. John Lawrence

-In an initial accident, McCormick shows he has an “immunity to electricity”, which is strengthened by evil scientist Rigas, and so McCormick becomes a mindless servant of the evil guy and starts killing people.
+In an initial accident, McCormick shows he has an “immunity to electricity”, which evil scientist Rigas enhances, somehow making McCormick his mindless servant and and killer.

 We get a mad scientist’s lab, full of sparky electrical things.
 Besides the sparks, the main special effect is that of McCormick’s body flashing like a neon light.